Our activities are currently limited, as an ongoing consequence of Covid.

-This link will provide some useful information, but not all of it will apply to us
+This link will provide some useful information for swimmers, but not all of it will apply to us

 Welcome to Rugby Sport for the Disabled Association (RSDA)